Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 Value: False

 ```

 Once the $export operation is completed, the export operation content location is stored in Azure storage table and the next export status orchestrator in the durable function picks the details from the storage table and checks the status of the export.

 The migration tool is also storing the _since and _till date for the export operation in Azure storage table.
 Once the export operation is completed, then the import operation orchestrator starts in the migration tool application.

-New export will not start once the previous import is completed on FHIR service.
+New export will not start until the previous import is completed on FHIR service.

 ## Import FHIR Data to Azure Health Data Services FHIR service